Should I File a Claim with My Insurance or Theirs?

 Most motorists should purchase additional coverage to protect their personal assets in case of a serious accident.
 If your medical expenses exceeds PIP coverage limits, or if you suffer severe injuries, it is possible to file a personal injury lawsuit against the at-fault driver.

 Further, New York’s no-fault insurance does not include property damage to your vehicle.
 If you do not carry collision and comprehensive insurance on your policy– you could try to receive compensation from the at-fault driver’s insurer.
-However, it is best to have your attorney handle this matter.
+However, it is best to have your personal injury lawyer handle this matter.

 Contact a Car Accident Attorney in New York

-If you or someone you know suffered a serious injury in a motor vehicle accident because of another party’s negligence, you need the services of an experienced attorney at Douglas and London.
+If you or someone you know suffered a serious injury in a motor vehicle accident because of another party’s negligence, you need the services of the experienced New York City personal injury lawyers at Douglas and London.
 For a free consultation, fill out our online contact form or contact us today.

 We will work with the insurance companies so that you receive a fair settlement for your damages.
 While the majority of cases are settled, we will take a claim to trial when necessary— our record speaks for itself with over $4 billion won in verdicts and settlements.